SUMO - Latest Release (Version 1.23.1)#

 Although this is a python package, it contains all compiled SUMO binaries and should be fully functional (see the requirements in the section above).
 The nightly python wheels are also available for libsumo, sumolib and traci.

 The Linux repositories at the open build service contain a nightly build as well.
-This is unfortunately not the case for the Debian, Ubuntu and Arch versions.

 The corresponding documentation is also visible live including Doxygen docs.
 Additional artifacts such as tests results and code coverage analysis are generated every night.